Bill

 Bill Summary

-As introduced, authorizes a surviving parent, in addition to another next of kin, to formally disagree with the county medical examiner's determination that the manner of death for the parent's child was suicide and request reconsideration from the state chief medical examiner; allows the other parent of a child of the decedent to request a copy of the decedent's death certificate if the child is under 18 years of age. - Amends TCA Title 38 and Title 68.
+As enacted, enacts "April's Law of 2026," which authorizes a surviving parent, in addition to another next of kin, to formally disagree with the county medical examiner's determination that the manner of death for the parent's child was suicide and request reconsideration from the state chief medical examiner; allows the other parent of a child of the decedent to request a copy of the decedent's death certificate if the child is under 18. - Amends TCA Title 38 and Title 68.

 AI Summary

-This bill expands the rights of parents regarding death certificates and the determination of a child's manner of death.
-Specifically, it allows a surviving parent, in addition to the person with the highest legal priority (referred to as "next of kin"), to formally disagree with a county medical examiner's finding that a child's death was a suicide and request that the state chief medical examiner review the case.
-Furthermore, the bill grants the other parent of a child who is under 18 years of age the right to request a copy of that child's death certificate, even if they are not the primary next of kin.
-These changes aim to provide greater involvement and recourse for parents in sensitive matters concerning their children's deaths.
+This bill, known as "April's Law of 2026," amends Tennessee law regarding death certificates to provide additional rights to surviving parents.
+Specifically, it allows a surviving parent, in addition to other close relatives defined as "next of kin," to formally disagree with a county medical examiner's determination that a child's death was a suicide and request a review of that decision by the state's chief medical examiner.
+Furthermore, the bill grants the other parent of a child who is under 18 years old the right to request a copy of that child's death certificate, even if they are not considered the primary next of kin.
+These changes aim to offer greater involvement and recourse for parents in the process of determining and documenting the manner of their child's death.

 Committee Categories